truenas/documentation/content/TruenasApps/StableApps/InstallNextCloudMedia.md

 Nextcloud is a drop-in replacement for many popular cloud services, including file sharing, calendar, groupware and more.
 One of its more common uses for the home environment is serving as a media backup, and organizing and sharing service.
-This procedure demonstrates how to set up Nextcloud on TrueNAS SCALE, and configure it to support hosting a wider variety of media file previews, including High Efficiency Image Container (HEIC), MP4 and MOV files.
+This procedure demonstrates how to set up Nextcloud on TrueNAS, and configure it to support hosting a wider variety of media file previews, including High Efficiency Image Container (HEIC), MP4 and MOV files.
-The instructions in this article apply to SCALE 22.12.0 and later.
+The instructions in this article apply to TrueNAS 22.12.0 and later.

 {{< include file="/static/includes/AppsUnversioned.md" >}}

 ## Before You Begin

-Before using SCALE to install the Nextcloud application you need to [create four datasets](#adding-nextcloud-storage) to use as storage for the Nextcloud application.
+Before using TrueNAS to install the Nextcloud application you need to [create four datasets](#adding-nextcloud-storage) to use as storage for the Nextcloud application.

-If you are creating a new user account to manage this application or using the [local administrator]({{< relref "ManageLocalUsersSCALE.md" >}}) account, enable sudo permissions for that account.
+If you are creating a new user account to manage this application or using an [administrator]({{< relref "ManageLocalUsersSCALE.md" >}}) account, enable sudo permissions for that account.

 If creating a new user for Nextcloud, add the user to the dataset ACL permissions.

 If you want to use a certificate for this application, create a new self-signed CA and certificate, or import the CA and create the certificate if using one already configured for Nextcloud.
 A certificate is not required to deploy the application.

-Set up an account with Nextcloud if you don't already have one.
+Set up an account with Nextcloud if you do not already have one.
 Enter this user account in the application configuration.

 ## Installing Nextcloud on SCALE